jeskodes/Example_Playwright_Tests_CSharp/README.md

 These are real tests from production applications, but I've anonymised the business logic to maintain confidentiality while showcasing genuine technical capabilities.

----

-**Ready to implement comprehensive test automation for your application?
-Let's discuss your testing needs!**